Thar Desert: History

+Population

 The Thar people are the natives of the area.
 The Thar Desert is the most widely populated desert in the world, with a population density of 83 people per km2.
 In India, the inhabitants comprise Hindus, Jains, Sikhs, and Muslims.
 In Pakistan, inhabitants include both Muslims and Hindus.

 About 40% of the total population of Rajasthan lives in the Thar Desert.
 The main occupations of the inhabitants are agriculture and animal husbandry.
-A colourful culture, rich in tradition, prevails in this desert.
-The people have a great passion for folk music and folk poetry.

 Jodhpur, the largest city in the region, lies in the scrub forest zone at the desert's perimeter.
 Bikaner and Jaisalmer are the largest cities located entirely in the desert.